Partial transfer of headquarters functions

-We would like to express our sincere gratitude to all our shareholders for their continued support.
+I would like to express my deepest appreciation to all of our shareholders for their continuous and exceptional support.

 In September 2020, Pasona Group announced the partial transfer of headquarters functions to Awaji Island in Hyogo Prefecture, Japan.
 While closely monitoring the status of COVID-19 cases and the situation in general, we have been transferring 1,200 people in stages, mainly from management departments.

 This transfer has three objectives.
 The first is for strengthening our business continuity plans (BCP) for coping with various business risks, including pandemics such as COVID-19, as well as natural disasters such as earthquakes and floods.
 The second is to bring many goal-oriented and talented people together in one place so as to induce a synergetic reaction that will create promising new industries.
 The third is to realize genuinely fulfilling lifestyles and work styles.